lc-soft/LCUI/README.md

 ## Description

+  LCUI is a freely available software library to create GUI application.

-  The LCUI project is create by a China developer, and his English is not very good, so, some files will appear chinese character, please understand. thanks.
+  It is written in C, support the use XML and CSS describe the graphical interface. author is from China, but his English is not very good, so, some files will appear chinese character, please understand. thanks.

   Please read the file `docs/CHANGES.md`, it contains IMPORTANT INFORMATION.